xpire/mdcollab/README.md

 ## Inspiration

 The day was Monday, and I was watching one of a youtube video by [liveoverflow](https://youtu.be/Tw7ucd2lKBk?t=53) where he was going through a challenge from a past CTF.
 However, the thing that piqued my interest the most was the collaboration tool he showcased, that was a closed-source upgraded alternative to [CTFpad](https://github.com/StratumAuhuur/CTFPad).
-I thought this idea had so much potential, and that seeing that I had a CTF of my own at the end the week, I decided to try my luck and implementing this.
+I thought this idea had so much potential, and seeing that I had a CTF of my own at the end of the week, I decided to try my luck and implement this.
 This project turned out way harder than I thought it would be.

 ## Frontend: React